zesk/build/docs/tools/usage.md

 - `2` - Argument error
 - `0` - Success
+### `usageArgumentRemoteDirectory` - A remote path is one which exists in another file

+A remote path is one which exists in another file system

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usage` - Required.
+Function.
+Usage function to call upon failure.
+- `argument` - Required.
+String.
+Name of the argument used in error messages.

+#### Exit codes

+- `2` - Always
+### `usageArgumentApplicationDirectory` - Validates a value as an application-relative directory.
+Upon success, outputs

+Validates a value as an application-relative directory.
+Upon success, outputs the full path.

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `directory list`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success
 ### `usageArgumentLoadEnvironmentFile` - Validates a value is not blank and is an environment

 Validates a value is not blank and is an environment file which is loaded immediately.